Consistency of option prices under bid-ask spreads: Multiple maturities: necessary conditions for eps -consistency

 \section{Multiple maturities: necessary conditions for \texorpdfstring{$\epsilon$}{eps}-consistency}

-The $\epsilon$-consistency conditions for a single maturity (Theorem~\ref{thm:single}) are a generalisation of the frictionless conditions in~\cite{Co07,DaHo07}.
-They guarantee that for each maturity $t \in \mathcal{T}$ the option prices can be associated to a measure $\mu_t$, such that $\mathbb{E}\mu_t \in [\bids_0,\asks_0]$ (cf.\ Lemma~\ref{lem:overview}).
+The main result of the preceding section (Theorem~\ref{thm:main}) gives semi-explicit equivalent conditions for $\epsilon$-consistency.
+The goal of the present section is to provide explicit necessary conditions.
+For a single maturity, the $\epsilon$-consistency conditions (Theorem~\ref{thm:single}) are a generalization of the frictionless conditions in~\cite{Co07,DaHo07}.
+They guarantee that for each maturity $t \in \mathcal{T}^*$ the option prices can be associated to a measure $\mu_t$, such that $\mathbb{E}\mu_t \in [\bids_0,\asks_0]$ (cf.\ Lemma~\ref{lem:overview}).
 In this section we state \emph{necessary} conditions for multiple periods.
-Our conditions (see Definition~\ref{def:CVB} and Theorem~\ref{thm:NACVB}) are fairly involved, and we thus expect that it might not be easy to obtain tractable \emph{equivalent} conditions, instead of just necessary ones.
+Our conditions (see Definition~\ref{def:CVB} and Theorem~\ref{thm:NACVB}) are fairly involved, and we thus expect that it might not be easy to obtain tractable \emph{equivalent} conditions.
 In the case where there is only a spread on the options, but not on the underlying, it suffices to compare prices with only three or two different maturities (see equations (4), (5) and (6) in~\cite{Co07} and Corollary 4.2 in~\cite{DaHo07}) to obtain suitable consistency conditions.
-These conditions ensure that the family of measures $(\mu_t)_{t \in \mathcal{T}}$ is a peacock.
+These conditions ensure that the family of measures $(\mu_t)_{t \in \mathcal{T}^*}$ is a peacock.

 If we consider a bid-ask spread on the underlying and want to check for $\epsilon$-consistency according to Definition~\ref{def:eps} ($\epsilon > 0$), it turns out that we need conditions that involve all maturities simultaneously (this will become clear by condition~\eqref{minklmaxwinf} below).
 We thus introduce calendar vertical baskets (CVB), portfolios which consist of various long and short positions in the call options.
 We first give a definition of CVBs.
-Then, in Lemma~\ref{le:CVB} we will study a certain trading strategy involving a short position in a CVB: this strategy will then serve as a base for the conditions in Theorem~\ref{thm:NACVB}, which is the main result of this section.
+Then, in Lemma~\ref{le:CVB} we will study a certain trading strategy involving a short position in a CVB.
+This strategy will then serve as a base for the conditions in Theorem~\ref{thm:NACVB}, which is the main result of this section.
 Note that our definition of a CVB depends on $\epsilon\geq 0$: the contract defined in Definition~\ref{def:CVB} only provides necessary conditions in markets where the bid-ask spread is bounded by $\epsilon\geq 0$.